 5. Audible – Store Overview and History

-Audible is a fantastic way to listen to books and its audiobooks has transformed the concept of reading and consuming books.
+Audible is a fantastic way to listen to books with it’s monthly membership options and its audiobooks has transformed the concept of reading and consuming books.
 When you sign up, you have access to over 200,000 titles to choose from and it’s a great way to listen to your favourite novels and even share the experience with others.

 You can download the app to your phone, have it on your tablet or your laptop.
 So listen on the bus on the way to lectures have it on in your bedroom in the evening, even at the gym – basically anytime you may want to listen to a book!

 Audible products are downloaded and saved in your ‘Audible Library’ online, where you can go back and listen or re-download it whenever required.
 Products can be listened to online, offline or in a device’s ‘flight mode’, and all books can be exchanged for another at any time.

 Audible is accessed online and can be done so in two ways: on a pay-as-you-go basis, or through a subscription.
 If you want to cancel membership at a later date that is easy; basically an audible membership, paid for per month, is easy and the right decision for many students.
 The former gives you a set price per audiobook and you can purchase what you like, when you like, with no contract or ongoing obligation.
 The latter charges you a monthly fee, and for that, you receive credits.
 These credits can be saved and spent on Audible products.
 Premium subscriptions are available for heavy users, and these include free subscriptions to the digital audio versions of the Wall Street Journal and the New York Times.
 Subscribers also receive additional discounts from products not purchased with credits, and exclusive access to special deals and sales events.
 Subscriptions normally start with a 30-day free trial, so you can try before you buy!